erikpopp/uwrf-team-rocket-flight-recorder/README.md

 ## Notes:
 - I wrote this script under the assumption that I was running as root.
 If you are not running node as root (usually a good idea), you many have to add "sudo" to the command string for spawning the "sense-hat.js" process.
 I'm not sure about this, though.

 - Although I did not make any design decisions that I knew were overtly insecure, security was not my primary priority on this project.
 Thus, there is no user authentication and no client input sanitization.
-I also made no attempt to sanitize IPC messaging or calls, so a compromised "server.js" process running as a normal user may be able to run arbitrary privileged code if it it se to run "sense-hat.js" as root.
+I also made no attempt to sanitize IPC messaging or calls, so a compromised "server.js" process running as a normal user may be able to run arbitrary privileged code through "sense-hat.js", which probably needs root.

 - If you end up using this for anything, whether for its intended purpose or as a template, I'd love to know.